BoomboxRapsody/YouTubePlayerEX/README.md

 **Note:** FFmpeg binaries are distributed under their original licenses (GPL/LGPL) from the source.
 Please refer to [FFmpeg License](https://www.ffmpeg.org/legal.html) for details.

-Please also note that game resources are covered by a separate licence.
+Please also note that app resources are covered by a separate licence.
 Please see the [BoomboxRapsody/YouTubePlayerEX-resources](https://github.com/BoomboxRapsody/YouTubePlayerEX-resources) repository for clarifications.